Stair climbers are one of my top recommendations for our clients who require a low impact machine that specifically focuses on the lower body.

-You should stay on a stair climber for at least 15 minutes to generate some heat in your muscles.
-As you get fitter, you should aim to increase that to about 30 minutes.
+You should stay on a stair climber for at least 15 minutes to generate heat in your muscles.
+As you get fitter, you should increase that to about 30 minutes.
 This should also involve increasing the intensity level to push your muscles further.

 Is a Stair Climber a Good Workout?